Harvard-University-iCommons/slack_lti_tool/README.md

 # Slack LTI Tool for Canvas

 The Slack LTI Tool for Canvas lets instructors provision Slack Enterprise Grid workspaces for their courses.

+This code was originally developed for Harvard by @Chris-Thornton-Harvard and @cmurtaugh.

 ## Quick start